edwardLum/mapping-data-visualization-python/docs/walking-the-path.md

 The timedelta64 data type requires a unit of time (for example, days, hours, minutes, seconds, etc.), and can be used to perform arithmetic operations involving time.
 This makes it very useful for handling time-series data.
 Doc [here](https://numpy.org/doc/stable/reference/arrays.datetime.html).

+The timedelta64 values you have shown are in nanoseconds.
+The timedelta64 type in NumPy and pandas is represented as a count of a specific unit of time, from nanoseconds all the way up to years.
+By default, if the unit isn't specified, it's understood as nanoseconds.

+For example, 3600000000000 nanoseconds is equal to 1 hour.
+This is because 1 hour equals 60 minutes, 1 minute equals 60 seconds, and 1 second equals 1,000,000,000 nanoseconds (or 10^9 nanoseconds).
+So, 1 hour = 60 * 60 * 1,000,000,000 = 3,600,000,000,000 or 3.6 * 10^12 nanoseconds.

 ### Pandas

 **Data Structures**